Birdlam: Oklahoma’s Big Day Birding Event!

 What is Birdlam?

 Birdlam is Oklahoma’s big day birding event sponsored by the Payne County Audubon Society.
-The aim of Birdlam is to raise funds for Audubon chapters and other bird clubs across the state, increase general awareness of the avifauna diversity within Oklahoma, and … have fun!
+Held on the fourth Saturday in April, the aim of Birdlam is to raise funds for Audubon chapters and other bird clubs across the state, increase general awareness of the avifauna diversity within Oklahoma, and … have fun!

 Birdlam began as a nod to the “Bedlam” rivalry between Oklahoma State University and the University of Oklahoma.
 True to this spirit, the first Birdlam in 2021 was a friendly competition between the Payne County Audubon Society (OSU) and the Cleveland County Audubon Society (OU) for the largest tally within their respective counties.
-Beginning in 2022, the competition was opened to chapters and clubs across the state.
-Chapters/clubs may bird outside their club’s jurisdictions—just not beyond Oklahoma.
-The birdiest chapter/club will receive recognition and bragging rights.
-Participants are eligible for individual and group awards.
+Beginning in 2022, the competition was opened to everyone in the state.
+Participants can bird anywhere in Oklahoma, and can compete to win individual and group awards.
+Birdlam is our version of a “Big Day” competition, where the focus is on finding the most species, rather than counting individuals (except for our target bird, the painted bunting!).
+We mostly follow the rules of the ABA for a big day, but with a few twists to make our event unique that you can see below.

 How Do I Get Involved?